 The following discussion and analysis provides information that our management believes is relevant to an assessment and understanding of our results of operations and financial condition.
 This discussion and analysis should be read in conjunction with our condensed consolidated interim financial statements and the related notes contained elsewhere in this Quarterly Report on Form 10-Q. The statements in this discussion regarding industry trends, our expectations regarding our future performance, liquidity and capital resources and other non-historical statements are forward-looking statements.
 These forward-looking statements are subject to numerous risks and uncertainties, including, but not limited to, the risks and uncertainties described in Part I, Item 1A.
-"Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2020 filed with the Securities and Exchange Commission (the "SEC") on March 31, 2021 (the "Annual Report on Form 10-Q" and "Cautionary Note Regarding Forward-Looking Statements."
-Our actual results may differ materially from those contained in or implied by any forward-looking statements.
+"Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2020 filed with the Securities and Exchange Commission (the "SEC") on March 31, 2021 (the "Annual Report on Form 10-K"), Part II, Item IA.
+"Risk Factors" in this Quarterly Report on Form 10-Q and "Cautionary Note Regarding Forward-Looking Statements."
+Our actual results may differ materially from those contained in or implied by any forwardlooking statements.